dport96/ITM352/morea/100.Objects-Arrays-I/experience-arrays.md

 ```

 c.
+Copy Ex4b.html and name it Ex4c.html.
 Above the table, Add the style `tr:hover {background-color: yellow;}` so you will see which table row is selected.
 If this row is clicked, have it delete this row.
 Change the `Delete last row` button to `Add new row` and make it add a new row when clicked.
+Essentially you are switching the behavior for clicking a row and clicking the button.
+There are several ways you can implement this.
+You should think this through carefully and implement it bit by bit testing each change along the way.
+Here is a suggested way:
+- Replace the code in the onclick for the button with the code that creates a new row from the onclick in the table.
+Check that when the button is pressed a new row is added.
+- In the `<tr>` element, add code to onlick that tells `invoice_table` to delete the row `this.rowIndex` when the row is clicked.
+Check that when the row is clicked, it is removed from the table.
+- You will notice that when new rows are added, the background color does not change when you mouseover (hover) and when you click on the row it does not get removed from the table.
+This is because the newly added row does not have the onclick set to anything and the style applied to the table rows is only applied when HTML entities are converted into DOM objects.
+Since we are directly creating the tr DOM object, it does not have the onclick set or the tr style applied to it.
+Rather than add these manually, we can use `invoice_table.rows[1].cloneNode(true)` to make a copy of the first invoice table row DOM object which already has the onclick and style set.
+Modify the code in the onlick of the button to do this rather than make a new tr object.
+Note that you will not be using `createElement()` anymore and you will be modifying the cells (td) in the copy of the tr and no longer creating them.
+Don't overthink this or write (or copy) a lot of code.
+You will find the code for this is shorter and simpler than the code you had before.

 Put your code or a link to the code in your repo here:
 ```